byuweb/byu-browser-oauth-pkce/README.md

-# byu-browser-oauth-implicit
+# byu-browser-oauth-pkce
-OAuth Implicit Grant provider for [byu-browser-oauth](https://github.com/byuweb/byu-browser-oauth).
+OAuth PKCE Grant provider for [byu-browser-oauth](https://github.com/byuweb/byu-browser-oauth).

-For questions or issues, try the [issue tracker](https://github.com/byuweb/byu-browser-oauth-implicit/issues) or the [Web Community Slack](https://byuweb.slack.com).
+For questions or issues, try the [issue tracker](https://github.com/byuweb/byu-browser-oauth-pkce/issues) or the [Web Community Slack](https://byuweb.slack.com).

 # Usage

-## About OAuth Implicit Grant flow
+## About OAuth PKCE Grant flow

 In a normal OAuth authentication flow, the client calls the authentication server with a **client id** and a **client secret**, which are roughly analagous to a username and password.
 When working with distributed clients, such as Javascript-based browser applications, we can't use the client secret, as that would expose it to the world and allow anyone to make calls as our application.

-Implicit Grant aims to solve this problem by using your application's URL instead of the secret.
+PKCE Grant aims to solve this problem by using your application's URL instead of the secret.
 The theory is that, because URLs are guaranteed to be unique, no other application can impersonate yours.

 When you register your application with the OAuth server, you must provide a 'callback URL'.
-Due to limitations with BYU's current OAuth server, each application can only having one callback URL, meaning that if you want to have multiple urls for different environments (for example, production, non-production, and local development), you must create multiple applications, each one of which must be subscribed to any APIs you want to call and will have a unique client ID.
 Note that this does NOT mean that you must register every possible URL in your application - you just need to register one path in your application that the OAuth server will send users to after logging them in.
 Generally, this is the root URL of your application, but you can use any other URL that is unique to